theoboury/FuzzTree/WABI2023/README.md

 --thresholdbigGT, default 500, the number of nucleotides above which we consider the graph as big and have to cut it in slices.
 --samples, default 1000, the number of samples that are drawn during FuzzTree method.
 --patterncut, default 5, the place where the backbone of pattern graph is cut.
+--overlapkinkturn, default False, if we consider only the mappings that overlaps Kink-Turns or the ones that have no overlap with the Kink-Turns.
 ## Different examples of codes

 Here is the list of the different tasks that can be launched using the Launcher.py to reproduce our tests and computations: